We always love to hear what our customers have to say, be it good or bad.

 $200.00 for 2 jobs in one day, minimal of 2 1/2 hours at each customers home would translate to 5 hours worth of work plus a couple of hours of travel time.
 Looking at 7 hours minimum. $200.00 is a lot of money but not when you are operating a business that requires labour and fuel which is always the great consumer of profit.
 This honest tech who is charging the supper low price of $100.00 is going to be out on his butt and jobless in a very short time.

 First scenario is that the company stays in your place for 1 hour.
 Now, I don’t know about you but 1 hour to clean your duct system doesn't seem right.

 The second scenario is an old fashion bait n switch operation.
 I know you're probably thinking "does anyone really fall for these bait n switch scams anymore?".

 Yes, they do.
 And I’ll show you how this can happen.

 When a duct cleaning company is advertising a low price of $100.00.
 They have to make it appear that their price will still cover the same service of the companies that are charging more.

-For example Unlimited ducts, unlimited vents No hock up charges, Powerful Duct Truck, AC coil cleaning, Blower motor cleaning free Sanitizing.
+For example, unlimited ducts, unlimited vents, no hock up charges, powerful duct truck, AC coil cleaning, blower motor cleaning, and free Sanitizing.

-But it’s the next thing that these low priced duct cleaning companies do that really revile how they get their customers, and unless you know this you won’t see it.
+But it’s the next thing that these low priced duct cleaning companies do that really reveal how they get their customers, and unless you know this you won’t see it.

-It’s when the duct cleaning company list in its work to be done, this line: To clean the Main Supply lines.
+It’s when the duct cleaning company list this in its work to be done: To clean the Main Supply lines.

 The main supply lines are known as the heat side of the furnace duct system.
-While this side is impotent to clean this is not the side that has the horror pictures that you see on duct cleaning websites.
-Including ours.
-All of these horror photos or videos are of the return side, or cold air supply.
+While this side is important to clean, this is not the side that has the horror pictures that you see on duct cleaning websites, including ours.
+All of these horror photos or videos are on the return side or the cold air supply.